DanielChoate/DanielChoate.github.io/content/projects.md

----
-title: "Projects"
-date: 2022-09-01T15:29:26-05:00
-draft: false
----

-# Here is where I will put my future projects!
+# this is where I will put projects in the future

-Thank you for visitng my website
+Thank you for visiting my website